Have you attended a presentation where you had difficulty following along or understanding what the speaker was trying to communicate?

 Were you lost along the way and couldn’t understand the key points (and covertly looked for the exit)?

 I suspect the answer is yes.
 We’ve all been there and felt sorry (and frustrated) for the presenter.
 You may have asked yourself what went wrong.

-There’s many layers and interconnections that are required to develop and create a presentation that will have your audience nodding yes and receiving great feedback.
+There are many layers and interconnections that are required to write and give a business presentation or keynote address.
+Do it right and you’ll have your audience nodding yes and receive great presentation feedback.

 If you leave crucial organization and structure out you’ll create a disorganized presentation.
 One that will be difficult for your audience to follow.

 Why Is It Important To Organize and Structure a Speech?

 When I think back to well structured and poorly structured presentations, attending university comes to mind.

 I remember a few eccentric professors that went off on tangents that dipped and dived into the abyss and had little or nothing to do with the topic of the day.
 After class the hallway would be full of confused looks and comments such as, “I didn’t get what they were talking about.
 Did you?”

 I also remember a few professor’s eloquent lectures that took us along on a fluid, logical path.
 At the end of these lectures it was clear what they had planned for me to understand or do.
 After these classes the hallway discussions highlighted aha moments and the opportunities and possibilities of new ideas.